milecombo/spectralExponent/README.md

 # Spectral Exponent
+### a.k.a. spectral slope, power-law slope, PSD slope, slope of the aperiodic component, 1/f exponent

 this code allows to compute the spectral exponent of the resting EEG, based on the Power Spectral Density (PSD), over a given scaling region.